mavenlink/brainstem/lib/brainstem/query_strategies/README.md

 B.) It's not critical for the user to be able to retrieve ALL possible results when searching.

 C.) It's actually important for your API that it support Brainstem filters and searching at the same time.

+D.) You either have less than 10,000 entities to search and filter from or do not need to be be able to return more than
+    10,000.

 # Other strategies